Destination: Wisconsin, Indiana, Chicago

 Movie: Public Enemies, with Johnny Depp and Christian Bale

-I am never sure whether to be amused or perplexed when bad guys become tourist attractions I guess the correct word is “bemused.”
+I am never sure whether to be amused or perplexed when bad guys become tourist attractions.
+I guess the correct word is “bemused.”
 While we sometimes give equal time to heroes–Wyatt Earp, for instance, in Tombstone, Arizona–I am at a loss as to why Billy The Kid draws people to a museum in Hico, Texas.

-And now we have the reckless, not-too-bright, ruthless John Dillinger indirectly doing good for his home state of Indiana, his hideaway state of Wisconsin and Chicago, home of hoods.
-Wisconsin, particularly, betting the movie Public Enemies will be a smash hit, launched a tourism campaign that stops just short of calling Dillinger “Wisconsin’s Favorite Son.”
+Wisconsin, particularly, betting the movie Public Enemies would be a smash hit, launched a tourism campaign that stopped just short of calling Dillinger “Wisconsin’s Favorite Son.”
 “See bullet holes from the 1934 shoot out” at Little Bohemia (now a restaurant rather than a lodge).
 “Go ‘on the lam’ in Wisconsin,” the tourism touts recommend on a web site listing Wisconsin tours .

 Chicago, of course has had mobster tours for many years.
 Nearly as soon as the gunshot wounds healed from gang fights in the twenties and thirties, Chicago started cashing in on its reputation as capitol of crime.
 Boosting that business, the movie gives us some nice glimpses of Chicago’s El and the Public Library.